chadsr/ethereum-node/README.md

 ## Config
 Secrets are handled through environment variables, which can be set by renaming `.config.env.example` to `.config.env` and changing account values to your own.

+Grafana default credentials are `admin:admin`.
+Change them as soon as Grafana is up and running.

 ## Installing
 1. Clone this repository:
 ```